wing328/petstore-python/docs/PetApi.md

 # Configure OAuth2 access token for authorization: petstore_auth
 swagger_client.configuration.access_token = 'YOUR_ACCESS_TOKEN'

+# create an instance of the API class
-api_instance = swagger_client.PetApi
+api_instance = swagger_client.PetApi()
 body = "B" # str | Pet object in the form of byte array (optional)
 try:
-}    # Fake endpoint to test byte array in body parameter for adding a new pet to the store
+    # Fake endpoint to test byte array in body parameter for adding a new pet to the store
     api_instance.add_pet_using_byte_array(body=body);
 except ApiException as e:
     print "Exception when calling PetApi->add_pet_using_byte_array: {e}\n";